leejungmyung97/GachonBurger/README.md

-# SE-Termproject-GachonCafe
+# SE-Termproject-GachonBurger

 This is Software Engineering Term Project

-GachonCafe using Android Studio
+GachonBurger using Android Studio & Firebase

-GachonCafe using Firebase